1nfinigon/omclone/README.md

 Science-y investigation work:

+-   Check the distribution of loss function on individual samples of validation set.
+If there are a cluster of values around the mean then you are overfitting.
+If there are just a few values very high above a low majority group then your loss is being affected by outliers
 -   Explicit weights init
 -   Lean on existing solutions more, but be careful mixing them in with MCTS-generated solutions.
 They are from different domains; try having them